-The GSCI was contracted by the Gwich'in Land Use Planning Board to prepare an annotated list of heritage and cultural places in the Gwich'in Settlement Area.
-The GSCI created this list as a Geodatabase with both location and tabular data and summarized and prioritized the heritage and cultural places listed.
+The GSCI was contracted by the Gwich'in Land Use Planning Board to prepare an annotated list of heritage and cultural places in the GSA.
+The GSCI created this list as a Geodatabase with both location and tabular data.
+They summarized and prioritized the heritage and cultural places listed.
+This database is available on their website.

-- Arctic Red River (Tsiigehnjik) designated in 1993 as a Canadian Heritage River - Nagwichoonjik (Mackenzie River) National Historic Site (the stretch from Thunder River to Point Separation) designated in 1997.
+- Arctic Red River (Tsiigèhnjik) designated a Canadian Heritage River in 1993. - Nagwichoonjik (Mackenzie River) National Historic Site (the stretch from Thunder River to Point Separation) designated in 1997.
 Plaque installed 2003. - Other nominations are pending for Heritage Rivers and Historic Sites.